-Under the State Authorization Reciprocity Agreement (SARA) regulations, certain disclosures are required for academic programs leading to professional licensure regardless of the modality they are offered.
-Before enrolling in a program that leads to licensure, students are strongly encouraged to review the information under the respective program:
+The U.S. Code of Federal Regulations and State Authorization Reciprocity Agreement (SARA) regulations require disclosures by institutions regarding educational requirements for programs leading to professional licensure or certification regardless of modality.
+Before enrolling in a program that leads to licensure, students are strongly encouraged to review the information under the respective program.

 The Professional Licensure Directory